-- Your unit or refrigerant line is noisy (hissing, bubbling, banging).
+- Your unit or refrigerant line is making hissing, bubbling, or banging noises.

 - Your vent is emitting a bad odor.

 When you notice any of the above signs, don’t delay.
-Call a professional AC repair technician to inspect your system.
+Call our professional AC repair technicians at (240) 233-8498 to inspect your system.

 How Often Should You Add Freon to Your AC?

-The short answer is, never.
 Freon shouldn’t run out.
-Your AC doesn’t use up your refrigerant during operation.
-Your AC is a closed system so freon can’t escape unless there is a leak.
+Your AC doesn’t use up your refrigerant during operation; it is a closed system, so Freon can’t escape unless there is a leak.